Competency Model

 Organizations

 In keeping with ideas like organizational culture, most companies have a specific way of doing business.
-Such methods are often related to a set of skills and attitudes that both develop over time and are added over the short term as the organization updates its strategy.
+These methods are often related to a set of skills and attitudes that both develop over time and are added over the short term as the organization updates its strategy.
 Models are used to determine these competencies, check to what level employees have them, and track their development over time.

 Functions